All posts Industry benchmarks · 26 Mar 2026 · 9 min read

 How pools actually split

-Among the 110 pooled salons, four split formulas account for 91% of the field.
+Among the pooled salons in our dataset, four split formulas account for 91% of the field.

 Equal split (32%).
 Total tips divided equally across all stylists on shift that day.
 Simplest.
 Best for small teams (2-4 stylists) where service mix is similar.